stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 __[laughs]__ Get him over here with his science saying [__BEN:__ Yeah.] things are made of atoms like some sort of PhD poindexter. __[Ben laughs]__ Uh, yeah.
-I-- So, basically, and, and basically the care and attention and quality of the slurry is sort of different so the slurry that the clones get is just sort of, you know, edible but vinegary hot mess.
+So, basically, the care and attention and quality of the slurry is sort of different, so the slurry that the clones get is just sort of, you know, edible but vinegary hot mess.

 #### BEN

-Uh, tastes like hot socks, I think it.
+Tastes like hot socks, I think it.

 #### TIM

 Tastes like hot socks!
-Um, and then the ones the consultants get is better.
-And line managers is better.
-And, you know, the drinks at the Cosmic Lounge, probably the more expensive they are the better they are.
+And then the ones the consultants get is better, and line managers is better.
+And, you know, the drinks at the Cosmic Lounge, probably the more expensive they are, the better they are.
 But, yeah.
 It's all made out of a medium [__BEN:__ Yeah.] which is slurry.
 As are the clones!

 #### BEN